 - Submit your request through ARIN Online

-- If your request is approved, you will receive an invoice and a Registration Services Agreement.
+- If your request is approved, you will receive an invoice and a Registration Services Agreement or RSA (if applicable).

-- Once we receive payment and a signed agreement, we will be able to complete the ASN assignment.
+- Once we receive payment and a signed RSA, we will be able to complete the ASN assignment.